10 FREE Things to Do in Key West, Florida!

 6. Learn at the Florida Keys National Marine Sanctuary Eco-Discovery Center

-Did you know the Florida Keys National Marine Sanctuary make up part of the Florida Reef, the only barrier coral reef in North America??
+Did you know the Florida Keys National Marine Sanctuary makes up part of the Florida Reef, the only barrier coral reef in North America??

 Located right next to Truman Park is the Florida Keys National Marine Sanctuary Eco-Discovery Center!
 Here, you can learn about the vast marine life and ecosystems of the Florida Keys for completely free!